What Is Content Modeling?

 There can be many variations to this.
 Some parts can happen simultaneously.
 Sometimes the content writers can create the content in the beginning.

-A content model largely defines the UX of a CMS for both developers and authors.
-Once a content model is in place, content managers start creating content, and developers start building the front-end.
+A content model broadly defines the UX of a CMS for both developers and authors.
+Once a content model is in place, content managers start creating content, and developers build the front-end.

 Elements of a Content Model